hckiang/font-new-heterodox-mono/README.md

 the age of computers, the old-time "New Standard" has become "New Heterodox", as in many other things in design.

-The typeface currently only have ASCII character set and there may be some slight inconsistencies in the curves.
-For the purpose of programming it is pretty usable.

-Further improvement may be to fix the anchors, make consistent the serif width, add back the pre-composed accented latin glyphs, add blue values etc. in the OS/2 table (I think emacs uses the blue value?) and maybe add italics and bolds.
-Also greek support would be nice - but adapting the greek letters to monospace may be quite some work.
+The design has been slightly modified from Old Standard to adapt to monospace - especially the proportion of the letters, in this monospaced version, significantly deviate from the original.
+The letter 'f' and 't' have a very unorthodoxical look with respect to the historical norm.

+The typeface, at the current stage, is pretty usable for the purpose of programming, especially if you only need Western European glyphs.
+Some currency signs are missing, though.

+Further improvement may be to add more glyphs (for example, Polish is not supported yet), add greek support (very useful for science/mathematics), add italic and bold.

 Here is a screenshot.
 Obviously nowaday this type of font for programming may not be everyone's cup of tea...
 Anyway I wish someone who shares the same tastes can take over the development of this and make it a full-fledged